 - Also, keep in mind that you don’t need to configure any additional accounts or add any email addresses (just like in the image below).
 Simply close the pop-up window.

 - Rather than establishing a new email account, go to the Thunderbird “menu” section.

-- The following step is the same as when you copied your Thunderbird profile.
+- Repeat the process followed when you copied the Thunderbird profile.
 Select troubleshooting information from the help option in the top navigation.

 - Choose the open folder from the troubleshooting interface.